TymanWasTaken/cascade/README.md

 [![made with typescript](https://img.shields.io/badge/Made%20With-Typescript-orange?style=for-the-badge)](https://www.typescriptlang.org/)
 </div>

-The cascade project is a library for the [discordeno](https://github.com/discordeno/discordeno) library that allows dynamic and easy command handling with many features, such as easily creatable bots that allow lots of customization
+The cascade project is a bot framework for the [discordeno](https://github.com/discordeno/discordeno) library that allows dynamic and easy command handling with many features, such as easily creatable bots that allow lots of customization.

-# WARNING: THIS IS A WORK IN PROGRESS AND ANYTHING HERE CURRENTLY WILL LIKELY BE CHANGED LATER.
+# WARNING: THIS IS A WORK IN PROGRESS AND ANYTHING HERE CURRENTLY CAN AND LIKELY WILL BE CHANGED LATER.

 **Website/Docs**: https://cascade.tyman.tech (WIP)